RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ✅ BizHawk core: **PicoDrive**
   - Most recommended.
 - ✅ libretro core: **PicoDrive**
-  - Several games are problematic, use BizHawk if an achievement shows as unsupported.
+  - Several games are problematic, use BizHawk if an achievement shows as unsupported or the game performs poorly.
   - Appears to still have unmapped RAM.

 ### Sega CD